 At Xavier, we value the unique experiences you've gained through military service.
-With support from our staff of veterans at the Center for Veterans Affairs, you'll get the resources you need—like financial aid and planning, career counseling, personal attention and academic assistance—to succeed in the classroom and after graduation.
+With support from our staff of veterans at the Student Veterans Center, you'll get the resources you need—like financial aid and planning, career counseling, personal attention and academic assistance—to succeed in the classroom and after graduation.

 We've made a commitment to ensuring veterans and their dependents have the resources they need to achieve a high quality education and meaningful employment.
 Take advantage of programs that best fit your lifestyles and goals.